MustafaBerkPolat/asthma-2019/readme.md

 ### Data Cleaning and Merging

 The different datasets used in this project follow different formatting schemes, so the first step was to clean the data and standardize the format.
 All the datasets' names were initially manually parsed and renamed for clarity, then loaded into a dictionary of Polars dataframes in Python for the processing.
+The used datasets as they were downloaded and the names given to them are as follows:
+ - 2025_Gaz_counties_national -> 'lat_long', to serve as the geographical position data for the imputing of missing measurements later on
+ - 5 Year estimate population by age, gender and dependency per county (ACSST5Y2019.S0101) -> '5yr_demographic', for detailed population estimates
+ - 5 Year estimate public health insurance coverage (ACSST5Y2019.S2704) ->'5yr_public_insurance', for public insurance coverage data
+ - 5 Year estimate private health insurance coverage (ACSST5Y2019.S2703) -> '5yr_private_insurance', for private insurance coverage data
+(the 5-year estimates were used for the above 3 measures to improve reliability and coverage for small/urban counties)
+ - Pollutant per county (_051646) -> 'pollution', to track the micrograms of air pollutants per cubic meter
+ - Asthma hospitalizations (_053054) -> 'asthma_hospitalization'
+ - Emergency asthma visits (_051823) -> 'emergency_asthma'
+The emergency asthma visit and asthma hospitalization dataframes were combined into one before saving
+ - 'Medical doctors per state' and 'Respiratory therapists per state' -> 'md_per_state' and 'resp_therapist_per_state'
+ - 2019 County Health Rankings Data - v3 -> two separate dataframes; 'county_health_measures' to store directly health-related data like infant mortality rates and HIV prevalence, and 'county_additional_measures' to store other information like homicides and disconnected youth.
+These dataframes went through an additional step of cleaning afterwards since they included overlapping information
+ - svi 2018 -> 'svi_2018'

-All the state and county name columns were normalized into 'State' and 'County' respectively, with the capitalization set to title case, and any trailing phrases like ' County' were removed from county names for unification purposes.
+All the state and county name columns were normalized into 'State' and 'County' respectively, with the capitalization set to title case, and any trailing phrases like ' County', ' Parish' and ' Borough' were standardized into ' County' for unification purposes.
+A general-purpose function was defined to catch the 'duplicate' county entries for Virgninian independent cities to ensure that they were appropriately suffixed with ' City' when referring to independent cities and ' County' otherwise, to ensure that upon merging the datasets the available information was appropriately assigned to the correct census units.
 To avoid issues with duplicate county names like 'Orange County', another column was created to host the combined 'County (State)' name.
 Several of these datasets utilized code phrases as the headers for the columns, and these headers had to be re-assigned using the tables included either along the datasets themselves or the dictionary tables stored in the supplementary documentation by extracting them via pdfplumber.
 The processed dataframes were then saved into a separate folder as separate files, with the dataframe storing asthma-related hospitalization and ER visits combined into a target dataframe.

 ### Data Pre-processing

 Before the statistical analysis, missing entries needed to be handled.
 As this project included datasets from numerous sources, the intersection of counties with no missing features was very limited.
 All the cleaned dataframes from the previous step were loaded and joined onto the dataframe containing asthma-related data, dropping counties that don't have any information for either of the asthma-related metrics.
-The end result was 1614 counties out of 3144 that had measurements for either ER visits or hospitalizations, 1512 counties with ER visit rate data, 1096 counties with hospitalization data, and 1037 counties with data for both at once.
-For these 1614 counties, 368 numeric features excluding the asthma-related mesaurements existed.
-From these 368 entries, the features where at least 30% of the counties were missing data were dropped, leaving 324 features.
-The remaining features were filled using spatial imputation where feasible, and MICE where it wasn't (like counties where their neighbors were also missing these features).
+The end result was 1614 counties (or equivalent units) out of 3240 that had measurements for either ER visits or hospitalizations, 1512 counties with ER visit rate data, 1096 counties with hospitalization data, and 1037 counties with data for both at once.
+For the independent datasets, a simple collinearity test was performed to drop features with correlation coefficients over 0.98, resulting in a total of 47 features dropped.
+Most notably, 17 out of 30 features were removed from the '5yr_demographic' dataframe, and 27 out of 120 features were dropped from the 'svi_2018' dataframe.

+Afterwards, all the datasets were combined into a single dataframe to host the remaining 352 features.
+After this merging, features that were missing from at least 30% of the counties were removed, leaving 281 features.
+The asthma-related hospitalization and ER visit

 In the next step, the existing features were separated into groups based on the presence of certain subwords within their headers, with the groups higher on the list taking precedence in the case a column includes subwords from multiple groups: